 Many schools operate a staff recognition system separate from their PBIS program.
 It’s not a bad idea, but operating two separate programs can be cumbersome.
 Fortunately, PBIS Rewards has a staff component that can make this effort infinitely easier.

-PBIS Rewards’ add-on component, Teacher Rewards, works to recognize teachers in much the same way that PBIS Rewards works for your students.
+PBIS Rewards’ add-on component, Workplace Rewards for Teachers, works to recognize teachers in much the same way that PBIS Rewards works for your students.
 You maintain a Teacher Store that’s stocked with rewards, which can be earned through the accumulation of points.
 We even created a huge list of teacher incentives, just to get you started.

 Do you have a teacher reward system in your school?
 How do you give recognition for the great things your staff members do?